 Results

-Overall, we recorded 24,214 trophic interactions involving 608 species of fish and 185 food items (mainly invertebrates, plant material, detritus and algae).
+Overall, we recorded 24,214 trophic interactions involving 608 species of fish and 185 food items (mainly invertebrates, plant material, detritus, and algae).
 Locally, we registered between 5 to 99 species of fish (mean ± SD, 20.93 ± 20.04) and 5 to 58 consumed items (15.55 ± 10.62).
-In relation to land-use, we found a greater proportion of pasture (19.81% ± 28.72%) and followed by cropland (14.73% ± 27.81%).
+In relation to land-use, we found a greater proportion of pasture (19.81% ± 28.72%), followed by cropland (14.73% ± 27.81%).
 Most species had an overall invertivore diet (49% aquatic or terrestrial invertebrates), while 18% were detritivores, 10% were omnivorous, 9% were herbivorous, and about 7% consumed mainly fish and 4% consumed algae (Table S5).
 Networks in general were more nested (0.33 ± 0.13) then modular (0.26 ± 0.11), with high trophic specialization (0.58 ± 0.15) (Table S6).
 Sites with greater number of species presented greater number of links, lower nestedness and higher modularity (Table S7).

-In terms of food-web complexity, the link density of local networks was negatively associated with the land-use gradient (p=0.02; Figure 2), whereas the number of links was positively associated, but not significant (p> 0.05; Figure 2).
-We did not find land-use effects in the degree of specialization, number of species and nestedness of network (p=0.67; p=0.31; p=0.23, respectively), however, sites located in impacted locations showed low modularity values (p=0.04).
-When evaluating which of the land uses influence the structure of the trophic network, cropland was positively associated with the food-web complexity metrics (number of species).
+In terms of food-web complexity, the link density of local networks was negatively associated with the land-use gradient (p=0.02; Figure 2f), whereas the number of links was positively associated, but not significant (p> 0.05; Figure 2e).
+We did not find land-use effects in the degree of specialization, number of species, and nestedness of network (p=0.67; p=0.31; p=0.23, respectively), however, sites located in impacted areas showed low modularity values (p=0.04, Figure 2b).
+When evaluating which of the land uses influence the structure of the trophic network, cropland was positively associated with number of species.
 We found no individual influence of cropland and pasture on nestedness nor on specialization degree of trophic networks (Table 2).
 The pasture was negatively related to modularity, on the other hand, cropland was negatively related to the number of species (Table 2).

 Discussion

 By gathering data from stream fish assemblages, we studied trophic network descriptors and assessed the extent to which the structure of networks was determined by land-use gradient across Brazil.
-Our study over a large spatial scale generalize previous ones at local scale (Kortsch et al., 2019, Manoel & Uieda, 2017; Peterson, Keppeler, Saenz, Bower, & Winemiller, 2017), and shows evidence of land-use effects on the structure of trophic networks of freshwater fish.
-Sites located in areas with intense land-use change had less species and less links involved, as well as less modular trophic networks.
-Decomposing land-use into the two major land-uses in Brazil shows that both the percentage of cropland and pasture dictated the structure of trophic networks, but their effects are mainly on the number of species and modularity, whereas we did not observe effects on nestedness, nor the specialization index.
+Our study over a large spatial scale generalizes previous ones at local scale (Kortsch et al., 2019, Manoel & Uieda, 2017; Peterson, Keppeler, Saenz, Bower, & Winemiller, 2017), and shows evidence of land-use effects on the structure of trophic networks of freshwater fish.
+Trophic networks located in areas with intense land-use change had less species and less links involved, as well as less modular structure.
+Decomposing land-use into the two majors components, we observed that both the percentage of cropland and pasture dictated the structure of trophic networks, but their effects are mainly on the number of species and modularity, whereas we did not observe effects on nestedness, nor on the specialization index.